xgdsmileboy/SimFix/README.md

 ## III.
 How to run

 *SimFix* was traditionally developed as an Eclipse Java project, you can simply import this project to your workspace and run it as a common Java program.
-The main class is **cofix.main.Main**, and the running option please refer to the [Running Options](#user-content-step-2-running-options).
+The main class is **cofix.main.Main**, and for the running option please refer to the [Running Options](#user-content-step-2-running-options).

 #### Before running